khaihoan2306/BurningBrosTest/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# Used libraries

+1. react-native-fast-image: To cache image and render smoothly
+2. react-query: To fetch data
+3. lodash: To use debounce function for optimize search function

+- In spite of not completing all requirements with my schedule, hope to collaborate with you soon